Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The main paved trails are 8 feet wide, the secondary paved trails 5 feet wide, and the crushed granite trails 4 feet wide.

 The concrete paths and paved trails were designed to accommodate city maintenance and snow plowing equipment.
 Asphalt was chosen for the interior park paths because of varying grades within the park and the ease of maintenance.

 Thousands of trees and shrubs were planted throughout the park, and they will fill out the space as they grow.

 These include 10 large, spaded trees (watch video), more than 400 potted trees, 3,200 potted shrubs, 1,800 bare root trees and shrubs, and nearly 30,000 herbaceous plants.
 Many of these trees, shrubs, and plants were planted when they were small so it may take a few years before they are fully mature.

 Thank you for your patience as the restoration takes shape.

-The entire Arden Park restoration project is estimated at $5.3 million.
+The entire Arden Park restoration project cost about $5.3 million.

-The Minnehaha Creek Watershed District and the City of Edina are each expecting to pay 40 percent of the cost.
-The other 20 percent would come from grants.
-Edina’s portion would come from existing funds.
+The Minnehaha Creek Watershed District and the City of Edina are paying 40 percent of the cost.
+The other 20 percent is coming from grants.
+Edina’s portion came from existing funds.